GeorgeTsoumplekas/memory-informed-meta-learning/README.md

-# Understanding-Enhanced Informed Meta-Learning with External Knowledge-Understanding Memory
+# MemINP: Memory Enhanced Neural Processes for Understanding-Based Informed Meta-Learning

-This repository contains the code for the report "Understanding-Enhanced Informed Meta-Learning with External Knowledge-Understanding Memory".
+This repository contains the code for the report "MemINP: Memory Enhanced Neural Processes for Understanding-Based Informed Meta-Learning".

 The code included here is based on the code from the paper "Informed Meta-Learning".